bugzilla/bugzilla/docs/en/rst/administering/users.rst

   ``Bugmail Disabled`` checkbox above.

   .. note:: Even users whose accounts have been disabled can still
-     submit bugs via the e-mail gateway, if one exists.
+     submit bugs via the email gateway, if one exists.
-     The e-mail gateway should *not* be
+     The email gateway should *not* be
      enabled for secure installations of Bugzilla.

   .. warning:: Don't disable all the administrator accounts!